InterAl/wait-for-cond/README.md

 # wait-for-cond
-##### Returns a promise that resolves when a condition is met, and rejects when a timeout is hit.
+### Wait until a condition is satisfied.
+Useful for testing.

 # Installation
 ```shell